Brought to you by:

 Mackay Entertainment and Convention Centre

 The Festival culminates in the WorkPac Literature Dinner, held on the final night of the Festival.
-This celebratory event provides an opportunity for guests to meet the authors in a relaxed environment, and to be entertained by guest speaker William McInnes.
+This celebratory event provides an opportunity for guests to meet the authors in a relaxed environment, and to be entertained by guest speaker Saroo Brierley.

-PLUS Enjoy a delicious three-course meal and dance to the groves of Mango Junction, the well-known and widely enjoyed local 4-piece covers band.
+PLUS Enjoy a delicious three-course meal and dance along to the music of popular local band, Stage Five!

 "Each July local educators receive a charge of creative energy from the authors of the Voices Festival.
 The annual LitChat event, formerly known as the Educators' Forum, is undoubtedly a professional development highlight for teachers of language, literacy and literature.
 Every LitChat over the years has been memorable.
 Jackie French told stories of pesky wombats.
 Isabelle Carmody described her writing space in Prague.
 Mem Fox mastered the 'read aloud'.
 John Marsden spoke of a school without staff rooms.
 Carol Wilkinson explained the importance of finding the story in history.
 Narelle Oliver and Emma Quay showed the importance of the visuals.
 Morris Gleitzman advocated that even the young be given the opportunity to explore big issues.
 Andy Griffiths linked laughter to literacy.
 Each visiting author shared their tips on how to encourage readers and to guide emerging writers and illustrators, but they also gave an insight into the creative process.
 They reminded educators to provide an environment of words and wonder, as 2016 visiting poet, Harry Laing said, 'to open up a space where students can walk their imagination.'"